UMMY87/Park-Test/README.md

 Now analysis results appears
 According to given data in file p-value is greater than alpha.
 So, it effected insignificantly and have homocedasticity at 5% level of significance.
+If p-value is less then alpha.
+Then it effected significantly and have heteroscedasticity at 5% level of significance.